Thursday, June 30, 2016

 Mitch explained that he was convinced that the city was getting screwed on the I.C.C. contract and wanted the Council to hire an outside investigator to get to the bottom of it.
 “Write a formal request and I’ll see that it’s brought to a vote,” Vinnie replied and then walked away.
 It was as close to an open endorsement as Mitch could hope to get from the crusty old veteran, and he was grateful to have Vinnie on his side.
 What neither realized at the time was that both of them had just entered into a mutual political suicide pact.

 Mitch was somewhat taken back by the response to his press conference.
 Within one hour, an emergency meeting was held of the Insurance Advisory Board, which rammed through a resolution expressing full support for I.C.C.
 The resolution caught Mitch by surprise, since why was it necessary to rush forward to defend I.C.C. when no inquiry had yet taken place and no accusations had been made?
-It seemed like an almost panicky overreaction.
+It seemed like a panicky overreaction.

 A few days after Mitch’s press conference, Joe Dougherty contacted Mitch and asked to meet with him again.
 At breakfast the next morning Dougherty got straight to the point and said he wanted to clarify something.
 Did Mitch remember him telling him that he had stayed on the Cape with Tinsley last summer?
 Of course Mitch remembered that very well, and it had troubled him at the time as being potentially inappropriate and a conflict of interest.
 Now Dougherty was saying that he had misspoke; that it had been the summer before that when he had stayed with Tinsley, in 1987, rather than 1988.
-The difference was important, because if it was 1988 than Dougherty was socializing with Tinsley at the same time that he was supposedly negotiating a contract, something which would have been a clear conflict of interest.
-“No problem," Mitch said regarding Dougherty’s sudden change of story.
-“Surely you have receipts of some kind to prove that?”
-Dougherty nodded his head yes, but did not seem to enjoy the remainder of his breakfast.

 Another unexpected wrinkle developed when the day after Mitch’s press conference the Springfield Newspapers revealed that one of I.C.C’s consultants was city tax collector Charles Kingston.
 It turned out that Kingston was a campaign consultant to Councilor Mary Hurley, who was running at the time for mayor against acting-Mayor Vincent DiMonaco.
-Mitch had no previous knowledge of the Hurley/Kingston connection, or of other details of I.C.C. controversies in Worcester which appeared in the Union-News in an article by Brad Smith that appeared the day after Mitch's press conference.
+Mitch had no previous knowledge of the Hurley/Kingston connection, or of other details of I.C.C. controversies in Worcester which appeared in the Union-News in an article by Brad Smith that were published the day after Mitch's press conference.
 It seemed improbable that Smith could have gathered all that information so quickly in the few hours following Mitch's press conference, leaving Ogulewicz wondering whether the Union-News had also been quietly looking into the I.C.C. contract.

 Because he was a strong supporter of Hurley's election, Mitch regretted that he might have inadvertently opened a can of worms that might prove to be embarrassing to Hurley because of her ties to Charlie Kingston.
-Therefore Ogulewicz wrote to Kingston asking him to clarify his relationship with I.C.C. so as to let Hurley off the hook.
+Therefore, Ogulewicz wrote to Kingston asking him to clarify his relationship with I.C.C. so as to let Hurley off the hook.
 He received a terse reply, with Kingston sounding like he was doing Mitch a big favor by even responding.
 But the letter did appear to leave Hurley in the clear.
 Mitch was relieved, yet he was also annoyed by Kingston's attitude.
 Here again was another example of an arrogant consultant who was acting as if he was beyond the reach of the public and its elected officials.

 In short, a whole lot of people seemed to be getting awfully nervous about the spotlight being thrown on I.C.C. – in a way that appeared way out of proportion to what few things Mitch had suggested might be wrong with the contract.
 Mitch had indicated that there might be some duplication of services and perhaps some overly high fees.
 So what?
 That could describe half the contracts in the city.
-A few adjustments and a renegotiation and all should’ve been fine.
+A few adjustments and a renegotiation when the contract came due and all should’ve been fine.
 Mitch couldn’t figure out why his simple requests were causing a commotion bordering on panic.

 Then the formal investigation began.